nilsmehlhorn/blog/posts/ngrx-unserializable-data/index.md

 - [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement)
 - [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window) and similar

 While it's not strictly forbidden, you'll also want to avoid classes as their prototype chain can't be restored from JSON.
 Other than that, classes often tempt you to put functions into the state.
-Moreover, no classes and/or functions also means that observables shouldn't got into the state.
+Moreover, no classes and/or functions also means that observables shouldn't go into the state.

 ## Serializable Replacements